 Location: Bolivia, Colombia, DRC, Ecuador, Ghana, Indonesia, Liberia, Madagascar, Mongolia, Suriname, Sweden and Ukraine

-The Program for Forests (PROFOR), hosted by the World Bank Group since 2002, supports in-depth analysis, innovative processes, knowledge-sharing and dialogue for better decisions on issues related to forest management, by client countries and international stakeholders alike.
-Well-managed forests have the potential to reduce poverty, improve land productivity, create diverse and alternative livelihoods, contribute to a healthy local and global environment and sustain biodiversity and ecosystem services.
+The Program on Forests (PROFOR), hosted by the World Bank Group since 2002, supports in-depth analysis, innovative processes, knowledge-sharing and dialogue for better decisions on issues related to forest management, by client countries and international stakeholders alike.
+Well-managed forests have the potential to reduce poverty, improve land productivity, create diverse and alternative livelihoods, contribute to a healthy local and global environment, and sustain biodiversity and ecosystem services.

 The expansion of commercial and subsistence agriculture is the main driver of deforestation worldwide, responsible for about 80 percent of forest loss.
 The extractive industries, however, also contribute to deforestation, at about 5 percent globally.
 A key activity for PROFOR is identifying and addressing the impacts extractive industries have on forests.
-Impacts can be both direct and indirect, linked to the establishment of infrastructure to support mine operations, labour forces and the commercialisation of minerals– rails and roads, settlements, and agriculture.
+Impacts can be both direct and indirect, linked to the establishment of infrastructure to support mine operations, labour forces and the commercialisation of minerals, such as rails and roads, settlements, and agriculture.
 By examining these impacts, PROFOR hopes to bring clarity to situations related to the mitigation of risks and remediation of impacts associated with extraction in forested areas.